Skip to main content

 Why Expense Management Software Matters in 2026

 The average employee spends 20 minutes per expense report.
-For a 200-person company, that is 1,600+ hours per year wasted on receipts, approvals, and reimbursements.
+For a 200-person company, that's 1,600+ hours per year wasted on receipts, approvals, and reimbursements.
 Modern expense management software eliminates 80-90% of that manual work through AI receipt scanning, automated policy enforcement, and real-time spend visibility.

 The market has shifted dramatically.
 Traditional players like SAP Concur and Expensify now compete with corporate-card-first platforms like Brex, Ramp, and Navan that bundle expense management with corporate cards, eliminating reimbursements entirely.
 The right choice depends on your company size, travel volume, and existing accounting stack.